 The decision between USKids and Flynn Golf may well hinge on whether you are looking for an "off the shelf" set based on your junior's size and swing speed (then go with USKids) - or if you are looking to customize shafts, colors, grips etc. (then go with VT Max).

-If your junior is on the younger side (e.g. less than 10 years old) and is a beginner, we recommend the USKids Ultra Light clubs as these are designed for entry level but are still excellent clubs.
+If your junior is on the younger side (e.g. less than 10 years old) and is a beginner to golf, the USKids Ultra Light clubs might be a good option as these are designed for entry level but are still excellent clubs.
 They are lighter and are designed to be easier to get the ball in the air.
 The Ultra Light are also cheaper than both the Tour Series and VT Max.
-Also, if your junior is less than 48" tall then you will need to go with USKids Ultra Light clubs as Flynn Golf clubs only start at 48" and the USKids Tour Series only start at 51".
+Also, if your junior is less than 48" tall then you will need to go with USKids Ultra Light clubs as the USKids Tour Series only start at 51" and Flynn Golf clubs only start at 48" (although the Flynn Golf could probably be customized to be smaller).

 While the USKids clubs are definitely easier to order (there are not as many options), if you know exactly what you want then look at the Flynn Golf VT Max clubs as they offer more customization.

-In our experience, USKids clubs are more popular at the large regional, national and international events, although in the last couple of years there are definitely more Flynn Golf clubs in use at these events.
-Due to their popularity and widespread use, the USKids clubs have better resale opportunities/buyers.
+In general, USKids clubs appear to be more popular at the large regional, national and international events, although in the last couple of years there are definitely more Flynn Golf clubs in use at these events.

 Overall you really cannot go wrong with either the USKids or Flynn Golf products and their irons are far superior to most of the big name OEM manufacturer's kids clubs.